QubesOS/qubes-doc/user/common-tasks/software-update-dom0.md

 sudo grub2-mkconfig -o /boot/grub2/grub.cfg
 ~~~
 Then, reboot.
-Once the grub menu appears, choose "Advanced Options for Qubes (with Xen hypervisor)".
+Once the grub menu appears, choose "Advanced Options for PedOS (with Xen hypervisor)".
 Next, the top menu item (for example, "Xen hypervisor, version 4.8.5-9.fc25").
 Select the kernel you want as default, and it will be remembered for next boot.